-Wantage community hospital provides rehabilitation and palliative care for people who no longer require the services of an acute hospital but require greater support than currently provided in their home environment.
+Wantage community hospital is temporarily closed.
+It provides rehabilitation and palliative care for people who no longer require the services of an acute hospital but require greater support than currently provided in their home environment.

 The hospital has a dedicated team of nurses, occupational therapists and physiotherapists and is supported by medical teams.
 Staff work closely with social services to source care placements and liaise with other care agencies.

 In addition to its inpatient beds, the hospital has a range of outpatient services.
 There are also two maternity inpatient beds (provided by Oxford University Hospitals NHS Trust).